mozey/solid/README.md

 - Clean Architecture is a way to develop software with low coupling
 - You find the bounded context of DDD at the innermost circles of a clean architecture<sup>[[InfoQ Podcast](https://www.youtube.com/watch?v=hFtVBAxjeK0&t=503s)]</sup>
 - Services do not form an architecture.
 They form a deployment pattern<sup>[[InfoQ Podcast](https://youtu.be/hFtVBAxjeK0?si=Zs28Kl0YIRgLnyzK&t=667)]</sup>
-- Advantage of clean architecture is that, the highest level decisions (those that make or save the most money), are unaffected by GUI, schema, and framework changes.
+- Advantage of clean architecture is that, the highest level decisions (those that make or save the money), are unaffected by GUI, schema, and framework changes.
 Dependencies must point inwards<sup>[[InfoQ Podcast](https://www.youtube.com/watch?v=hFtVBAxjeK0&t=831s)]</sup>
 - Protect the business rules from changes
-- Sidecar (service talks to localhost) and service mesh (allows the sidecar to discover other services<sup>[InfoQ Podcast](https://www.youtube.com/watch?v=hFtVBAxjeK0&t=987s)</sup>
+- Sidecar (service talks to localhost) and service mesh (allows the sidecar to discover other services)<sup>[InfoQ Podcast](https://www.youtube.com/watch?v=hFtVBAxjeK0&t=987s)</sup>
 - Where you want to live is between convenient code, and "clean" code<sup>[InfoQ Podcast](https://www.youtube.com/watch?v=hFtVBAxjeK0&t=1064s)</sup>
 - Create the boundaries anyway, and then remove then if performance matters.
 Worse may be better, example of function calls taking nanoseconds
-- Clean architecture requires some kind of indirection to cross boundaries, e.g. polymorphism (in an Object-Oriented language) or pointers to functions<sup>[InfoQ Podcast](https://www.youtube.com/watch?v=hFtVBAxjeK0&t=1625s)</sup>
+- Clean architecture requires some kind of indirection to cross boundaries, polymorphism (in an Object-Oriented language) or pointers to functions<sup>[InfoQ Podcast](https://www.youtube.com/watch?v=hFtVBAxjeK0&t=1625s)</sup>

 ## Examples